Kijimai/webpack-react-app-template/README.md

 ## What is this?

 This is a template for a react app that is built upon webpack without the use of create-react-app and its preinstalled packages.
+AKA there's less bloat and it's faster.

 ---